Castle Rock Lake: Fauna

 The muskellunge (Esox masquinongy) is one of Wisconsin's most important and unique trophies.
 It is so highly valued that the State Legislature proclaimed it the official State Fish in 1955.

 The structure created from the river beds makes Castle Rock Lake a productive and consistent fishing lake.
 Species such as walleye, white bass, and crappie are the most abundant, but many other species like northern pike, large mouth bass, small mouth bass, bluegills, redbreast sunfish, and perch are caught as well.
 Muskellunge (Musky), sturgeon, and catfish are also known to be present but in smaller numbers than other noted species.
 The lake is also known for being a winter refuge for bald eagle and a location the Wisconsin DNR is attempting to bring back wild osprey and wood duck populations too.
-In addition to the DNR's efforts the Federal Energy Regulatory Commission (FERC), UW-SP, and WRPCO have designated the area a wildlife refuge and completed an management plan for the refuge.
+In addition to the DNR's efforts the Federal Energy Regulatory Commission (FERC), UW-SP, and WRPCO have designated the area a wildlife refuge and completed a management plan for the refuge.

 The area surrounding Castle Rock Lake creates a habitat for many animal species, including a wide range of amphibians, mammals, and reptiles.
 Three of the most common amphibians are the green frog, spring peeper, and blue-spotted salamander.
 There is a wide variety of mammals that inhabit the natural landscape around Castle Rock Lake.
 The most common mammals are white-tailed deer, American red squirrel, common raccoon, and muskrat.
 Reptiles are present in and around Castle Rock Lake.
 Turtles are the most common reptile that live in Castle Rock, some common species are snapping turtle, painted turtle, and Blanding's turtle.
 Other species of reptiles that live in the area surrounding the lake are eastern hognose snake, common garter snake, and common five-lined skink.